safurrier/hackathon/README.md

 ==============================

 A default project structure for data projects.
 Created with reproducibility and automation in mind.
-Data should be kept within a Make pipeline.
+Data and script execution should be kept within the Make pipeline.

 To start: set the 'project_name' variable in the config file.
 Then run the bash script to setup the environment properly.